maldenol/opengl-practice/README.md

 # opengl-practice
-opengl-practice is a collection of applications and also a graphics library which I made to practice at OpenGL (4.6 core) and rendering techniques.
+opengl-practice is a collection of applications and a graphics library which I made to practice at OpenGL (4.6 core) and rendering techniques.
 <br/>
 <br/>